zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 =================

-This document is a guideline for the development of a security process by the Zephyr Security Committee and the Zephyr Technical Steering Committee.
+This document is a guideline for the development of a security process by the Zephyr Security Subcommittee and the Zephyr Technical Steering Committee.
 It provides an overview of the Zephyr security process for (security) engineers and architects.